 As an independent contractor, you may be wondering what kind of insurance you need to protect yourself financially.
-The answer will depend on the type of work you do – for example, whether you work at a desk performing data entry or digital marketing services, you work on other people's property providing home maintenance, or you offer construction services.
+After all, independent contractors come in all different shapes, sizes and specialties.
+The answer depends entirely on the type of work you do – for example, whether you do data entry from a cubicle, digital marketing services from your home office, or you work on other people's property providing home maintenance and construction services.

-There are many types of independent contractors who all need independent contractors liability insurance and other coverage to match their specific risks.
-Some of the professionals that need contractors insurance include:
+There are many different types of independent contractors out there who all need liability insurance and other coverage to match their specific risks, including:

 The specific independent contractors liability insurance coverage you need will be unique to your business.
-By working with a knowledgeable agent, you can ensure that you don't have critical gaps in coverage that could leave you exposed to expensive legal claims.
+By working with a knowledgeable agent, you can feel confident that you don't have critical gaps in coverage that could leave you exposed to expensive legal claims.

 The contractors general liability coverages can often be bundled with a few other coverages to create a business owners policy, or BOP.
 This serves two purposes.
 It expands the policy to cover risks that small business owners face, and also typically results in a discount on the cost of your insurance.